dmh2000/telemetry/Azure/step1/README.md

 ## Proceed with the Tutorial

-This tutorial was very easy to follow (unlike the one on AWS) so **just follow it exactly and everything will work out**.
+This tutorial was very easy to follow so **just follow it exactly and everything will work out**.
 In fact, you don't really need me to tell you anything.
 The tutorial is excellent.
 I am adding a few hints that are worth reading but they aren't necessary to complete the tutorial.

 Here are a few hints to help out: